Akter8/memory-subsystem-simulator/README.md

 #### Doubts
 * min(t1, t2) or max(t1, t2) in look aside?
 * Size of physical and virtual addresses.
+* Should the user enter number of processes as an input to our program?
+Or should we be able to handle  any number of processes arriving at any time?

 #### Programming Tasks